Codimension-one foliations on adjoint varieties: Foliations on algebraic varieties

 \subsubsection{The tangential foliation}

-Let $\mathcal{F}$ be a foliation on $X$, and $H$ be a minimal dominating family of rational curves on $X$.
-Denote by $M\subset \mathrm{Mor}(\mathbb P^1,X)$ the irreducible component corresponding to the morphisms that parametrize the curves in $H$.
-Our objective is to introduce a foliation on $M$, known as the tangential foliation of $\mathcal{F}$.
-This construction allows us to study the properties of $\mathcal{F}$ through an analysis of its tangential foliation on $M$, see \cite[Section 6]{loray-pereira-touzet:trivial} and \cite[Section 4]{LPT-def}.
+Let $H$ be a dominating family of rational curves on $X$, and denote by $M \subset \operatorname{Mor}(\mathbb{P}^1, X)$ the irreducible component corresponding to the morphisms that parametrize the curves in $H$.
+Let $\mathcal{F}$ be a foliation on $X$.
+Our goal is to introduce a foliation on $M$, known as the \emph{tangential foliation} of $\mathcal{F}$.
+This construction allows us to study the properties of $\mathcal{F}$ via an analysis of its tangential foliation on $M$; see \cite[Section 6]{loray-pereira-touzet:trivial} and \cite[Section 4]{LPT-def}.
 Consider the evaluation map